Please modify the filters.

 Are you a contractor interested in working on the Line 3 Replacement Project?
 Please review this important information.

-The Line 3 Replacement Program is an approximate $7.5 billion private investment, making it one of North America’s largest infrastructure programs.
-Under the Line 3 Replacement (L3R) Project ($2.6 billion investment in the U.S.), the majority of the existing Line 3 will be fully replaced with new 36-inch diameter pipeline and associated facilities from Neche, North Dakota to Superior, Wisconsin.
+The Line 3 Replacement Program is a multimillion-dollar private investment, making it one of North America’s largest infrastructure programs.
+Under the US$2.9-billion American component of the program, the majority of the existing Line 3 will be fully replaced with new 36-inch diameter pipeline and associated facilities from Neche, North Dakota to Superior, Wisconsin.
 This includes about 13 miles in North Dakota, 337 miles in Minnesota, and 14 Miles in Wisconsin.
 The Project will include construction of four new pump stations, upgrades to four existing pump stations and approximately 27 strategically placed valves.
 Segments of Line 3 from the Canadian border to Neche, ND and near the Minnesota/Wisconsin border to the Superior terminal are being replaced under separate segment replacement projects.

 In the U.S. the L3R Project is comprehensively regulated at both federal and state levels – including the U.S. Army Corps of Engineers, as well as state regulators (North Dakota Public Service Commission, Minnesota Public Utilities Commission, and Public Service Commission of Wisconsin).
 Various other applicable federal and state environmental permitting agencies will be involved in the environmental review and analysis of the L3R Project.